Program Information

 An African Fellow sitting in a wheelchair receiving a blue certificate of from a US program officer in a black dress.

-Program Officer Melissa Kirschner (right) presents Salome N Gitau (left), a Fall 2022 Fellow from Kenya, with a with a Certificate of PFP Program Completion.
+Senior Program Officer Melissa Kirschner (right) presents Salome N Gitau (left), a Fall 2022 Fellow from Kenya, with a with a Certificate of Program Completion from the US Department of State.

 Is there funding available?